 Special thanks to Kendal Marcy.

-This article originally appeared in the January 12 issue of VG.
+This article originally appeared in VG’s January 2012 issue.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.